milan102/DownloadArtwork/README.md

 Instructions:
 1) On the initial screen, type in your search query and click the "Search" button
-2) The top 8 results will display, simply click on the image you wish to download for it to appear on your desktop
+2) The top 8 results from Google Images will display, simply click on the picture you wish to download for it to appear on your desktop

 A successful download of an image:
 ![alt tag](https://github.com/milan102/DownloadArtwork/blob/master/sample3.png)